Saranya625/COA_RiscV_simulator-/README.md

 decisions :
-divided our simulator into memomry, core, simulator cpp files. then divided on what files to work on core, memory by binnu and simulatir by saranya
+divided our simulator into memomry, core, simulator cpp files. then divided on what files to work on
+core: containing the attributes of the core like core_id , pc and registers memory : containing the attributes like memory assigned to each core , lw function in memory and sw function in memory .

+core, memory by binnu and simulator by saranya

 *FEB 16*
 decisions :